 Joanne C. Hillhouse

 freelance writer (journalism, feature articles, copy writing/content creation – web content, brochures, special publications etc.),

-editor (commercial, creative – from manuscript critique to full edit to final review, and any other type of writing/project -big or small- calendars to manuals, and more),
+editor (commercial, creative – from manuscript critique to full edit to final review, and any other type of writing/project – calendars to company reports to manuals to books),

 writing coach (mentoring other writers – especially writers with projects in progress),

-course instructor (communications – including tertiary level and professionals), and
+course instructor (communications – including tertiary level), and

 workshop facilitator (writing for media, written communication, creative writing for various age groups and competencies – independent or on commission)

 Client performance reviews attest that approach to assigned projects has been

 Writing client (on copy for ad, jingle, slogan, documentary for national recycling campaign): “Joanne came up with an amazing concept, was very professional when it came to making any amendments to the script, great at hitting deadlines; and an overall joy to work with!”

 Editing client (calendars, brochures, reports, academic theses, web content, eulogy): “She is my ‘go to person’ when I need a document professionally edited.”